Cactus-Catt/CSCI-130-Random-Things/README.md

 # CSCI-130-Random-Things

-Notes and ramdom programs for CSCI 130 - Scientific Programing
+Notes and random programs for CSCI 130 - Scientific Programing